PxyUp/fitter/README.md

 }
 ```

+- NullOnError[false] - if set to true then all errors a ignored
 - ResponseType - enum["HTML", "json","xpath"] - in which format data comes from the connector
 - Attempts - how many attempts to use for fetch data by connector
 - Url - define which address to request.
 Important: can be with [inject of the parent value as a string](#placeholder-list)